-Noise 7: Low steady hum that goes for a while and then stops.
+User Controls: none, other than to disable fast-idle engine charging.
+References: Operator's Guide / Travato Pure3-Volta Autostart Noise 7: Low steady hum that cycles on and off slowly.
 When heard: more prevalent when coach temperature is higher From where: From the galley, though it can sound like it's coming from elsewhere.
 Source: Refrigerator What's happening: the refrigerator compressor is running.
 User Controls: Refrigerator temperature control knob.
-Can be Confused with: Noise 1 and noise 8

-Noise 8: steady fan whoosh that can vary from gentle to more insistent.
+Can be Confused with: Noise 1 and noise 8 References: Operator's Manual Noise 8: steady fan whoosh that can vary from gentle to more insistent.
 When heard: Whenever the the coach and or fresh water is being heated.
-From where: in the KL, from the grille at the forward end of the passenger side bed next to the sliding door. in the GL, from under the dinette seat.
+From where: in the KL, from the grille at the aft end of the passenger side bed. in the GL, from under the dinette seat.

 Source: Truma fan What's happening: The Truma has two fans - an air distribution fan and an intake/exhaust fan.
 The Air distribution fans have 3 distinct speeds: ECO, HIGH, and BOOST plus vent.
 User Controls: Dependent on what the user sets at the Truma control panel, but the Truma controller will adjust the fan speed to meet operational conditions and coach environment.
-Can be confused with: Noise 1 and noise 2